How to Treat a Rat Fever?

 • Vomiting / Nausea

-• Rashes and swelling found in hands / legs
+• Rashes and swelling are found in the hands/legs

-Symptoms of spirillum can usually be spotted between one to three weeks after being exposed to the bite.
+Symptoms of Spirillum can usually be spotted between one and three weeks after being exposed to the bite.
 These may include:

-• Fever, most probably to be on and off at regular intervals
+• The fever is most probably to be on and off at regular intervals.

 • Irritation on the infected part